hackvan/tcp-protocol/README.md

 # HTTP basic examples inside the TCP layer

-These are examples with Node and Ruby for try to make and (very) basic HTTP server to return responses for HTTP/1.1 version.
+These are examples with Node and Ruby for try to make a (very) basic HTTP server to return responses for the HTTP/1.1 protocol version.

 ## Requirements: